MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 1. From the lab computer, start a Web browser, and navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com).

-1. If prompted, sign in with the work or school or personal Microsoft account with the owner or contributor role to the Azure subscription you will be using for this lab and the the Global Administrator role in the Azure AD tenant associated with your subscription.
+1. If prompted, sign in with the work or school or personal Microsoft account with the owner or contributor role to the Azure subscription you will be using for this lab and the the Global Administrator role in the Microsoft Entra ID tenant associated with your subscription.

-1. At the top of the [Azure portal](https://portal.azure.com) page, click the Cloud Shell icon to start a Bash session in Cloud Shell.
+1. At the top of the [Azure portal](https://portal.azure.com) page, click the Cloud Shell icon to start a **Bash** session in Cloud Shell.

    ![Bash terminal](../media/az120-lab01-bash.png)

     > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

-1. In the Cloud Shell pane, run the following command to specify the Azure region that supports availability zones and where you want to create resources for this lab (replace `<region>` with the name of the Azure region which supports availablity zones):
+1. In the **Bash** Cloud Shell pane, run the following command to specify the Azure region that supports availability zones and where you want to create resources for this lab (replace `<region>` with the name of the Azure region which supports availability zones -  i.e.:  eastus, westus2, brazilsouth, westeurope, germanywestcentral, southeastasiastage):

     ```cli
     LOCATION='<region>'
     ```

     > **Note**:
-    >- Consider using **East US** or **East US2** regions for deployment of your resources.
+    >- Consider using **East US** (`LOCATION='eastus'`) or **East US2** (eastus2) regions for deployment of your resources.
     >- Be sure to use the proper notation for the Azure region (short name which does not include a space, e.g. **eastus** rather than **US East**)
     >- To identify Azure regions which support availability zones, refer to [Azure regions with availability zone support](https://learn.microsoft.com/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support)